 As mentioned above in "What should I wear?", wearing wool socks can save the day.
 Wet feet coming from 5°C / 41°F water into 14°C / 57°F may take some time to warm up again in regular cycling socks.

 Yes.
-The course will be will marked, however it's important also to load the route onto your cycling computer as we'll be riding where the roads do not have names.
+Besides The Abyss, the courses will be will marked, however it's important also to load the route onto your cycling computer as we'll be riding where the roads do not have names.
+Outside The Rift main course, The Abyss will not be marked so it will be extremely important to have a reliable GPS device with good navigation features and long battery life.

 Cell reception in the highlands is sparse.
 However, we strongly recommend, insist, that all riders carry their cellphones and keep them on at all times.
 Should something happen on course it's good to be able to ask a rider to call course staff on the next available spot.
 Also, we're riding around an active volcano, Hekla.
 In the unlikely event of the volcano erupting, authorities will issue a warning prior to the volcano going off to all cellphones in the area.
 Just remember, do not hide in groves or recesses, stay on high points because of toxic gas emitted by the volcano, which is heavier than the air we breath.